surniaulula/wpsso-rrssb/readme.txt

 * Include a selection of *Ridiculously Responsive Social Sharing Buttons* in multiple locations:

-	* Above and/or below your post / page content and/or excerpt text.
+	* Above or below your Post / Page content or excerpt text.
-	* Admin editing pages &ndash; including media, product pages, and custom post types.
+	* In admin editing pages &ndash; including media, product pages, and custom post types.
+	* In a CSS / javascript sidebar.
 	* In a WordPress sharing widget.
-	* In a CSS / javascript sidebar.
-	* A shortcode within your content and/or excerpt.
+	* A shortcode in your content or excerpt.
 	* A function in your theme's template(s).

 * Each of these social sharing buttons can be configured and styled individually: